 - Information sharing occurs internally and externally.
 Starting with internal information sharing, identify the key internal stakeholders whose knowledge of current events is important to maintaining continuity of internal operations.
 This may include: - Leadership positions in your cyber/IT team (e.g. CISO, CTO, CIO, Head of technology, Head of security etc). - Executive leadership - Key organisational/function leads (e.g. site/plant leads, head of technology etc). - Document these roles and identify when and the nature of information that should be shared (e.g. in a high-severity cyber incident scenario, a daily report should be shared with executive leadership). - For external information sharing, identify the key legal, regulatory and government bodies that information is shared with.
-This may include, but not limited to: - The Australian Cyber Security Centre (ACSC) - Office of the Australian Information Commissioner (OAIC) - Australian Energy Market Operator (AEMO) - o Department of Industry, Science, Energy, and Resources (DISER) - Department of Home Affairs (DHA). - Identify what circumstances it is appropriate (or required) to share information to the above external parties, what types of information is shared, and what approval or authorisation is needed prior to sharing it externally.
+This may include, but not limited to: - The Australian Cyber Security Centre (ACSC) - Office of the Australian Information Commissioner (OAIC) - Australian Energy Market Operator (AEMO) - Department of Climate Change, Energy, the Environment and Water (DCCEEW) - o Department of Home Affairs (DHA). - Identify what circumstances it is appropriate (or required) to share information to the above external parties, what types of information is shared, and what approval or authorisation is needed prior to sharing it externally.